PhilAndrew/JumpMicro/README.md

 ## Features

-It has the following features available, they can be disabled and enabled easily:
+It has the following features:

 * Can run in an OSGi container or standalone as a normal Java application using the embedded Felix OSGi container.
 * Dependency Injection using [Scaldi](http://scaldi.org/).